About Payment Methods

-You can set separate preferred payment methods for online transactions and in-store transactions.
+You can select different preferred payment methods for online transactions and in-store transactions.

-If you have chosen an in-store preferred payment method and do not have any money in your PayPal balance, your preferred payment method will be used for your purchase.
-If you do have a PayPal balance, your PayPal balance will be used first and your preferred payment method will be used for any remaining amount due.
+If you choose an in-store preferred payment method and do not have any money in your PayPal Cash or Paypal Cash Plus account balance, your preferred payment method will be used for your entire purchase.

 If no preferred payment method, it’s still your choice

-If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you multiple available payment methods, including the payment method you used most often or most recently, at the time of transaction.
-You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select the one of your choosing during the transaction.
+If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you available payment methods, including the payment method you use most often or most recently, at the time of transaction.
+You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select a payment method during the transaction.

-When you send money to friends and family using your PayPal balance or your bank account, we waive all fees, so we always show you these payment options first, if available, even if you have a set a preferred payment method for your online purchases.
-Remember, you always have the choice to select any payment method in your account by clicking the “Change” link on the Send Money page.
-We will always show you if there is a fee and how much the fee is before you send money.
+When you send money in the U.S. to Friends and Family using your PayPal Cash or PayPal Cash Plus account balance or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set a preferred payment method for your online purchases.

-Some sellers allow you to store PayPal as the payment method to use whenever making purchases on their site, so you can check out faster.
+Some sellers allow you to store PayPal as the payment method to use whenever making purchases on their site.
 Often, this entails creating an agreement with the seller, where you give the seller permission to pay using your PayPal account every time you make a purchase.

 When you first set up an agreement, your preferred payment method (if you have one selected) will be shown first.
-We will also show you other payment methods you have available in your PayPal account that you can instruct the seller to use.
-For example, you can instruct your monthly movie subscription service to always charge your credit card for the monthly cost.
-The payment method you select will be used for every future transaction with that seller, unless you decide to change it in your account settings on www.paypal.com or it is unavailable (i.e. credit card expired).
+We will also show you other payment methods you have available in your PayPal account.
+For example, you can instruct your monthly movie subscription service to always charge a specific credit card in your PayPal wallet each month.
+The payment method you select will be used for every future transaction with that seller, unless you change it in your account settings or the payment method is unavailable.